 Finally, the petition will set forth how the application will proceed, whether through a consulate outside of the U.S. or through the USCIS (U.S. Citizenship and Immigration Services).

-Be Prepared to Wait in Line
+Be Prepared To Wait in Line

 Immediate Relatives Get Priority

-Getting Started with the Visa Petition
+Getting Started With the Visa Petition and Immigrant Petition

 You Don’t Have To Solve This on Your Own – Get a Lawyer’s Help